WhitewaterAttainmentAbout.jpg

 Tommy Gram

-Owner, Lead Instructor & ACA Instructor Trainer
+Owner & ACA Instructor Trainer Educator (ITE)

 Tommy has been teaching Kayaking, Swiftwater Rescue, and Wilderness Medicine full-time for over a decade and is passionate about showing others how to have fun and be safe outdoors.
 Tommy began whitewater canoeing and kayaking at a young age and has had the opportunity to gain experience in many whitewater paddling disciplines, including; Slalom, Freestyle, River Running, and Creek Boating.